TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 7 - Executive Summary Dashboards/3.7.3-capacity-summary/_index.md

 - compute
 - storage

 Network is not added due to its nature.
-It’s an interconnect, not nodes, so capacity is much harder to compute.
+It's an interconnect, not nodes, so capacity is much harder to compute.

 The dashboard uses the term compute (and not vSphere Cluster) and storage (and not vSphere datastore) to keep the visual simple.